Biggest Tire on Stock Toyota Tacoma (W/Without Lift)

 Fender Liner Trim and Relocate

-There is a small bolt on the front fender that secures the liner in place and requires relocation.
+- There is a small bolt on the front fender that secures the liner in place

 33” Spare Wheel Fit